-Over the past 5 years working with clients, I’ve tried and tested lots of different strategies and methods to drive sales online for businesses selling through their website.
-As a web designer and digital marketer, it’s my job!
+Over the past 5 years working with my clients, I’ve tried and tested lots of different strategies and methods to drive sales online for businesses selling through their website.
+As a web designer and online marketer, it’s my job!

 - Don’t Forget About Your PREVIOUS Buyers

 Businesses are always looking for that ‘new’ customer – how, who, what, where.
 But the reality is, if they spent just a fraction of that time focusing on gaining repeat custom and creating loyal customers they could reach their goals MUCH quicker.